dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Battery Levels and Charging States - Responding:</mark>

 Good applications will do this when they have been informed that the battery level of the device is low.

-Some example actions include
+<mark style="background: #AD21D9;">Some example actions include:</mark>
 - Reducing the sample rate on sensors to consume less battery power
 - Disabling some functionality entirely e.g. disable access to flash with low power